 Seriously teach your kids (and maybe husbands, love you, honey, xoxo) to read the labels of clothing before washing them.
 Some say turn inside out, some say dry clean only, some say wash in cold.
 Luckily Tide® PODS™ Plus Downy® dissolve in all temperatures of water, including cold, so no need for hot water.
 Plus it’s better for the environment.

 And yeah, when the label says line dry or lay flat to dry, don’t put it in the dryer unless you want small clothing.
-Her sweater shrunk.
+My daughter’s sweater shrunk.
 To avoid frustration, I usually reserve this responsibility for ages 12 and up.
-If you have a responsible 10-year-old, then go for it.
+If you have a responsible 8-year-old or 10-year-old, then go for it.

 Load the Washing Machine – Age 3+

 Then the kids throw in their laundry on top.
 We have a top loader, so we like to make it a game of basketball.
+This is where the element of fun comes in!
+My daughters will often have laundry basketball competitions.
 She shoots, she scores!

 Fold Clothes – Age 4+